 - Fiberglass – yes, after resin application.

 - Cellulose – yes, after protectant is applied.

 Thicknesses, size, and installation options are insulation qualities to consider.

 How To Install Rockwool Insulation

-Installing each type of insulation is very unique.
-The process varies greatly between them.
+Installing each type of insulation is unique.
 For example, spray foam requires a special sprayer while fiberglass requires staples.
-Here’s how to install rockwool.

 Step 1: Fill Gaps With Foam/Caulk